Global Health Experience Funding for McGaw Residents

-Feinberg's Global Health Initiative (GHI) Fund supports global health education for residents who display an interest in global health and working with underserved populations in resource-limited settings.
-GHI accomplishes this by supporting the travel expenses of Northwestern medical students and McGaw residents so they may pursue away-rotations and other global public health projects in underserved areas abroad.
-The GHI Fund is generously supported by Northwestern Medicine Primary and Specialty Care, its patients and Feinberg's donors.
+Feinberg's Institute for Global Health supports global health education for residents who display an interest in global health and working with underserved populations in resource-limited settings.
+IGH accomplishes this by supporting the travel expenses of Northwestern medical students and McGaw residents so they may pursue away-rotations and other global public health projects in underserved areas abroad.

 Residents who apply for funding through the Institute for Global Health are required to get approval from McGaw, per the McGaw Medical Center's policy on elective rotations.